-7.11 Closed Campus
+7.12 School Day Attendance and Closed Campus Policy

-Students arriving at school in the morning are to remain on the school grounds for the rest of the school day.
-Students are not allowed in the parking lot areas during the day without office permission.
-Any time students leave during the regular school day, they are required to report to the office before leaving.
-If they do not, they will be considered skipping for the time that they are gone.
+Students arriving at school in the morning are required to remain on school grounds for the entire school day.
+Students may not access the parking lot during the day without permission from the office.

+If a student needs to leave during the regular school day, they must check out through the office before leaving.
+Failure to do so will result in the student being marked as skipping class for the time they are absent.